alazaroc/blog-web-code/_posts/en/2024-10-13-immediate-impact-quick-wins-for-each-pillar-of-the-aws-well-architected-framework.md

 > More Actionable Insights
 {: .prompt-info }

-Now that we've explored the six pillars in detail, here's a consolidated set of actionable insights you can start applying today.
+Now that we've explored the six pillars in detail, here are some actionable insights you can start applying today.

 `Quick wins` are essential for teams looking to get started with the AWS Well-Architected Framework because they `offer immediate, actionable improvements` without requiring a complete revision of your cloud environment.
 These `small but impactful changes` allow teams to improve performance, security, and cost efficiency quickly, helping build momentum toward longer-term architectural goals.
-By tackling quick wins first, teams can realize tangible benefits and demonstrate progress, making it easier to justify and implement more comprehensive strategies after that.
+By tackling quick wins first, teams can realize tangible benefits and demonstrate progress, making it easier to justify and implement more comprehensive strategies afterward.

 ### 2.1 Take action: Operational Excellence